Canonical URLs: A Beginner's Guide to Canonical Tags

 How to Audit Canonical Tags on Your Site

-Find out what Google considers to be the canonical URL for any page on your website with Google Search Console.
+Use Google Search Console to determine the canonical URL that Google recognizes for any page on your website.

 Google Search Console interface highlighting a URL in the search bar

-When the “URL Inspection” report is ready, open the “Page indexing” section.
+When the ”URL Inspection” report appears, open the “Page indexing” section.

 Google Search Console showing “URL Inspection” report with the “Google-selected canonical" in the “Page indexing” section

-If this isn’t your preferred URL, you may need to review your deduplication efforts.
+If this URL isn’t your preferred canonical, review your deduplication work.

-To start, make sure that the “User-declared canonical” is present and correct.
+First, confirm that the “User-declared canonical” is present and accurate.

 To audit your site’s canonical tags at scale, use Semrush’s Site Audit tool.